komerpoodari/CarND-PID-Control-Project/README.md

 I followed an iterative approach with a combination of manual and *TWIDDLE*.
 - First I identified the approximate gain values manually starting in the order Kp, Kd and Ki.
 - Then engaged *TWIDDLE* to fine tune.
-- Another dimension throttle schedule.
+- Another dimension is throttle schedule.
 Because of this some times, even though error is best value, the car behavior was not the best.
 I had to make manual decision.
 The following are the observations with gain parameters.
 ## Proportional Gain (Kp)
 This is fundamentally important.
-In my case, I settled on ** Kp = -0.6405 **.
+In my case, I settled on **Kp = -0.6405**.
 Using `Kp` alone, I could observe the oscillating behavior as observed in the video at the link, https://youtu.be/Ip1jwMwHsUw .
 In absence of appropriate amount of derivative feedback instability (oscillation behavior) is expected.

 ## Derivative Gain (Kd) Addition
 This is very important.
-In my case, I settled on ** Kd = -16.00**.
+In my case, I settled on **Kd = -16.00**.
 The derivative feedback offers stability to the output.

 Using `Kp and Kd`, I could observe reasonably stable behavior as captured in the video at